tarlepp/angular-sailsjs-boilerplate/README.md

 ### Directory structure
 ```
 backend/    = Sails.js server, just API nothing else
-frontend/   = Slush-angular
+frontend/   = Slush-angular, just frontend side
 ```

 #### Backend
 For backend side this boilerplate uses Sails.js (imho awesome).
-See more info at https://github.com/balderdashy/sails
+See more info at https://github.com/balderdashy/sails I have just done some small tweaks to generic workflow of sails nothing else.

 #### Frontend
 Boilerplate uses slush-angular for frontend (AngularJS using Google Angular App Structure Recommendations).
-See more info at https://github.com/slushjs/slush-angular
+See more info at https://github.com/slushjs/slush-angular This library is awesome to distribute frontend.

 ### Used libraries, guides, etc.
 * Sails.js, http://sailsjs.org/